What Can I Take For Diarrhea While Breastfeeding

 Consider Probiotics

 Finally, add some probiotics to your diet.
-Probiotics can shorten your recovery time from diarrhea and help fight off bacteria.
+Probiotics can shorten your recovery time from mild diarrhea and help fight off bacteria.
 You can find probiotics in yogurt and fermented food.
 Probiotic supplements work just as great too.

 Conclusion